 It’s not something you learn overnight, and you don’t want to let lack of knowledge, or failure to comply with a simple procedural rule hurt your case in any way.

 We offer FREE strategy sessions.
-In these, we talk about everything that would need to be done to attack your case and criminal allegagations.
-If after learning all that goes into defending you and your future - you still want to defend yourself; that is certainly up to you.
+In these free consultations, we talk about everything that would need to be done to attack your case and criminal allegations.
+If you learn about all that goes into defending you and your future and you still want to defend yourself; that is certainly up to you.

 There is simply too much at stake and too much to lose when dealing with any kind of criminal charge or allegation in South Florida.
 Criminal records can affect your job, your family, your future, your finances and so much more.

-Simply call: 754-206-6200 to schedule.
+Simply call: 754-206-6200 to schedule your free consultation.